Fall River, MA: Lizzie Borden and Battleships

 Stenciled 14 ft. ceilings, dramatic interior colors, oval dining room with unusual curved cabinet doors, and indoor plumbing were features of “a typical house on the hill” in the 1800’s.

 Owned by mill-magnate David Brayton, this home epitomized the lifestyle that Lizzie Borden yearned to live.
-After the trial, she did move around the corner to a now-private home she called Maplecroft, where she resided until her death.
+After the murder trial, she moved around the corner to a now-private home she called Maplecroft, where she resided until her death.

 The Historical Society maintains a comprehensive archive of the Borden case.
 Artifacts include the “handleless” hatchet – the purported murder weapon used to do the whacking.